|Origins||Settled by Martin Kimball in 1836 and annexed in 1889|

 Right away in 1969 Logan Square became flooded with a Puerto Rican populace much to the objection of working class whites that had lived in the area their whole lives.
 Puerto Rican culture became assimilated into this neighborhood and the culture clash resulted in the rise of street gangs in the neighborhood.
 The Puerto Rican populace brought migrant street gangs from other communities like the Latin Kings and Spanish Cobras.
-The Gaylords street gang responded to the white objection by setting up a Gaylords section near Palmer Square that became known as the “Palmer Square Gaylords” that were all about the expulsion of Latino gangs and slowing down more Puerto Rican migration.
+The Gaylords street gang responded to the white objection by setting up a Gaylords section near Palmer Square that became known as the “Palmer Square Gaylords” in 1969 that were all about the expulsion of Hispanic gangs and slowing down more Puerto Rican migration.
 There was also the creation of new gangs that started in Logan Square once the migrant gangs arrived, new clubs formed like GBO/YBO, Latin Lovers and Imperial Gangsters that were Puerto Rican gangs that fought against Gaylords and Latin Kings.

 The 1970s through the 1990s proved to be murderous times for Logan Square as the gangs controlled the neighborhood and fought viciously for drug turf.
 During the 1970s and the earlier 1980s a race war among the gangs raged on that was said to have effectively slowed down Puerto Rican migration as gangs like the Gaylords and Simon City Royals were geared at keeping the neighborhood white, nevertheless the Latino population reached 65% by the year 2000.